distributeaid/flexport-sdk-js/README.md

 ## _Lifting_ of base types

-[_Lifters_](./src/lifters) lift the Flexport API responses into the SDK domain, by augmenting them with higher level properties.
+The lifters in the same files _lift_ the Flexport API responses into the SDK domain, by augmenting them with higher level properties.

 ## Architecture decision records (ADRs)